 - Complete a CPCC application.

 - Admission to the Surgical Technology program is competitive.
-Please note that students must complete a separate application for the program when they are ready to apply.
+Please note that, in addition to a general application to CPCC, students also must complete a separate application for the Surgical Technology program when they are ready to apply.

 - See the Surgical Technology website for the program application.

 - Students must be selected to enter the program.
 Upon acceptance and enrollment in the program, students must take all courses as scheduled and sequenced.

 The Surgical Technology program is accredited by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting.

 Littleton, CO 80120